Kirby's Dream Course: Development

 Kirby's Dream Course was developed by HAL Laboratory and Nintendo EAD and published by Nintendo for the Super Nintendo Entertainment System (SNES).
 HAL originally designed the game as a standalone title called Special Tee Shot in 1992, which featured its own original characters and art assets.
 Though it received several previews from magazines and was displayed prominently on the packaging for the console, the company shelved the project following the success of its Kirby series on the Game Boy.
 HAL later reworked Special Tee Shot into a Kirby game by replacing many of the original characters with those from the Kirby series, and implementing several mechanics to make it fit into the Kirby universe, such as the power-up system.

-Keeby, the yellow second player character, repurposes the initial proposition for Kirby's color made by game developer Shigeru Miyamoto, which was rejected by series creator Masahiro Sakurai in favor of pink by the time of development for Kirby's Adventure (1993).
+While Kirby was always intended to be pink, Shigeru Miyamoto assumed during development of Kirby's Dream Land that Kirby was yellow, as there was no color artwork of Kirby available at the time.
+In reference to this, the developers of Kirby's Dream Course repurposed Miyamoto's color choice as the second player's character, a yellow version of Kirby nicknamed "Keeby".
 The character's name is a portmanteau of 黄色 kīro "yellow" and カービィ Kābī "Kirby".
-Following the appearance of an unnamed yellow Kirby in Kirby: Nightmare in Dream Land (2002), a yellow color palette became a recurring colorization for additional players playing as a Kirby in the Kirby and Super Smash Bros. series (often as the second player).
+Following the appearance of an unnamed yellow Kirby in Kirby 64: The Crystal Shards (2000), a yellow color palette became a recurring colorization for additional players playing as a Kirby in the Kirby and Super Smash Bros. series (often as the second player).
 This palette was named once as "Keeby Yellow" in Kirby's Dream Buffet (2022).

 Kirby's Dream Course was released in Japan on September 21, 1994, as Kirby Ball.
 It was released in North America on February 1, 1995, and in Europe later in the year.
 Special Tee Shot was later re-released in 1996 for the Satellaview, a peripheral for the Super Famicom that played games via satellite broadcasts.
 Dream Course was digitally re-released for the Wii Virtual Console in 2007, and the Wii U Virtual Console in Japan in 2013.
 It is one of thirty games included in the Super NES Classic Edition miniconsole.

 In 1995, Nintendo and HAL began work on a sequel named Kirby Ball 64/Kirby Bowl 64 for the then-upcoming Nintendo 64.
 It was shown off as a playable demo at Nintendo's annual Shoshinkai trade show, alongside Super Mario 64.
 Kirby Ball 64/Kirby Bowl 64 was designed to take advantage of the system's analog stick to allow for more precise movement, in addition to utilizing gouraud shading for its graphics.
 It also featured an additional gamemode where the player controlled Kirby on a snowboard.
 The sequel was never released, though some of its concepts were later implemented into Kirby Air Ride (2003).